Background of the SDNSEC:

 - Following the negotiation meeting and having scheduling conflicts resolved as much as possible, service providers view all their clinical requests for the upcoming year.

-- The agency’s affiliation coordinator follows the agency’s internal process to determine what requests will be confirmed or denied.
+- The agency’s affiliation coordinator follows the agency’s internal process to determine what requests will be confirmed, modified or denied.

 - The agency responds to the schools electronically by a mutually agreed upon deadline (see calendar).